modehnal/GNOMETerminalAutomation/article/presentation_article.md

       - enable other G_DEBUG options.
     - Some initial debugging and checks.
     - Incialization of default suite run.
     - Retrieve system data like architecture, distribution, display, session desktop and type.
-We need to differentiate sometimes based on these so the `'context.sandbox'` will provide all the data for the suite.
+We need to differentiate sometimes based on these so the `context.sandbox` will provide all the data for the suite.
     - The parameters of the class are a name of the test suite and the context, which is required to get the data from context to `TestSandbox` where we can manipulate it.

-    Now this is already quite a lot but only thing that is needed by the user is to have the class initialized in the `'environment.py'` and `'TestSandbox'` will do the rest.
+    Now this is already quite a lot but only thing that is needed by the user is to have the class initialized in the `environment.py` and `TestSandbox` will do the rest.

   - ### Application configuration.